 - Chopped fresh parsley

 - Remove entrails and heads from smelts (if not already done so).
-Rinse well under cold water and pat dry of excess moisture.
+Rinse well under cold water and pat dry of excess moisture with paper towels.

-- In a food-safe plastic bag, combine flour with cornmeal, salt, pepper, onion powder, paprika, and cayenne pepper powder.
+- In a food-safe plastic bag, combine flour with cornmeal, salt, black pepper, onion powder, paprika, and cayenne pepper.

 - Taking a few smelts at a time, place in flour mixture.
 Close bag and shake to coat smelt.
 Remove, smelts and gently shake off excess flour.
 Continue until all smelts are coated in the flour mixture.